 This little gadget will save your fingers and your frustration.
-The blade won’t rust and does not need sharpening, but you can run it over your fingers and it won’t cut them.
-It has a magnet on the back, so you can hang it on your refrigerator for easy access.
+The blade is ceramic so it won’t rust and does not need sharpening, but you can run it over your fingers and it won’t cut them.

 10) Baggy Racks (Sandwich Bag Racks)

 My mom had a hard time filling a baggy (large or small) without spilling.
 It was too hard for her to hold the baggy, lift a pot, drop the food into it, and scrap the food off the sides of the pot.

 With a baggy rack, the “holding” is done for you.
 Just stand the baggy up in the rack, use the little clips to hold the baggy open, and drop in your food.
 The rack can be used to secure a baggy that will contain any type of food (even liquids like soups).

 The clips adjust in height, so the rack can be used with sandwich-style baggies, freezer bags, or storage bags.

 These non-toxic, BPA-Free silicone lids stop burns from splatters and prevent boil overs and spill overs.
 They are easy to clean and store, too.